Skip to main content

 What to do before the final rule

-The 2026 rule is not final.
+The proposed rule is not final.
 Compliance deadlines will be set in the final rule.
 But:

 1. Assess your current MFA status.
 Can you enable MFA on your EHR?
 On your email?
 On your remote access?
 Do it now — under the current rule, MFA gaps in your risk analysis need a documented rationale, and "we could enable it but haven't" does not satisfy that standard.